ktaylor63/southeast/site/content/endangered-species-act/homepage.md

 Section 7 of the ESA calls upon the entire U.S. federal government to participate in the conservation of species listed as threatened and endangered.
 Federal agencies working together, reduce costs to taxpayers and increase overall positive impacts for wildlife and habitats.

 Federal agencies consult with the Service to make sure the projects they carry out do not jeopardize the continued existence of protected species.
 Agencies can make modifications to the way they carry out business in order to support the conservation of threatened and endangered species.

+## Guidance on Determining Need for Incidental Take Permit under ESA Section 10(a)(1)(B)

+Are you unsure whether you need an incidental take permit?
+Download the [questionnaire](/pdf/guidelines/questionnaire-for-potential-applicants-under-section-10.pdf) or [decision tree](/pdf/guidelines/section-10-trigger-graphic.pdf) to learn more.

 ## 40 Years at the Forefront of Wildlife Conservation